openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 ### Change Management Metrics
 Cluster wide change management information will be made available through cluster metrics.
-Each resource containing the stanza should expose the following metrics:
+Each resource containing the stanza must expose the following metrics:
 - The number of seconds until the next known permitted change window.
 0 if changes can currently be initiated. -1 if changes are paused indefinitely. -2 if no permitted window can be computed.
 - Whether any change management strategy is enabled.
 - Which change management strategy is enabled.